VegaDeftwing/OpGuidesHugoSrc/content/Music/seqandmidi.md

 ## Sequencing

 The definition of a sequence is pretty obvious, but don't be misled by the name- a "sequence" is not always just a list of notes to be played one after the other.
 Sometimes there's overlap, gaps (rests), bends from one note to another (legato) and almost always information about how hard a note is pressed and how long it should be held for are saved.
-To wet your apatite before I go more into the weeds, I recommend this video from Red Means Recording:
+To wet your appetite before I go more into the weeds, I recommend this video from Red Means Recording:

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/aXTT8jUhoAg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>